sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Barometer-Sensor-BMP280-/README.md

 Grove Beginner Kit for Arduino

-This example shows how to get data from the barometer sensor
+This example shows how to get data from the barometer sensor and display to the serial port.